-- strive to realize a sustainable society that minimizes burdens on people and the environment, respects human rights, and encourages responsible - the environment, respects human rights, and encourages responsible manufacturing. - work together with customers around the world to create optimal smart logistics solutions that incorporate innovative technologies. - ensure a fair and open corporate culture that respects diversity and allows each individual to excel.
+- strive to realize a sustainable society that minimizes burdens on people and the environment, respects human rights, and encourages responsible manufacturing. - work together with customers around the world to create optimal smart logistics solutions that incorporate innovative technologies. - ensure a fair and open corporate culture that respects diversity and allows each individual to excel.
 Further, we will strengthen our fundamental management practices globally to have a high level of transparency.